Emik03/minimax-tictactoe/README.md

 Finally, we [return the best move](https://github.com/Emik03/minimax-tictactoe/blob/master/src/evaluation.rs#L91) by getting the maximum evaluation if the maximizing player is playing, or the minimum evaluation if the minimizing player is playing.

 While it takes more memory, we can make it more efficient by implementing α-β (alpha-beta) pruning to make the algorithm faster.
-The idea is that [each game stores an α value and a β value](https://github.com/Emik03/minimax-tictactoe/blob/master/src/board.rs#L13). α starts out as the most negative number, since it acconuts for the worst case scenario for the maximizing player, and β starts out as the most positive number, since it accounts for the worst case scenario for the minimizing player.
+The idea is that [each game stores an α value and a β value](https://github.com/Emik03/minimax-tictactoe/blob/master/src/board.rs#L13). α starts out as the most negative number, since it accounts for the worst case scenario for the maximizing player, and β starts out as the most positive number, since it accounts for the worst case scenario for the minimizing player.

 We then [check if the result of the current game exceeds α or β](https://github.com/Emik03/minimax-tictactoe/blob/master/src/evaluation.rs#L79).
 In the event that it does, it means that we don't need to search this branch and can therefore prune it.